fbladilo/testing/README.md

 ### Debug and cleanup of CI jobs

-The `EC2_TERMINATE_INSTANCES` and `CLEAN_WORKSPACE` boolean parameters can be used to avoid the termination of clusters in case you want to debug a migration job after the run:
+The `EC2_TERMINATE_INSTANCES` and `CLEAN_WORKSPACE` boolean parameters can be used to **avoid** the termination of clusters and the cleanup of Jenkins workspace in case you want to debug a migration job after the run:

 1) SSH to jenkins host
 2) Go to `/var/lib/jenkins/workspace`, and enter the `parallel-mig-ci-${BUILD_NUMBER}` dir.
 The `kubeconfigs` directory will contain `KUBECONFIG` files with active sessions for both source and target clusters.
 You can utilize them by `export KUBECONFIG=$(pwd)/kubeconfigs/ocp-v3.11-kubeconfig`.